rademakr/homelab-docs/docs/MkDocs_install.md

 ```
 This will install mkdocs-material.

+!!! note
+  All these lines have their importance.
+  On line 1, we create a python virtual environment.
+Virtual environments are important to isolate the project (in this case mkdocs) from the rest of the system.
+  Line 2 shows how to activate the virtual environment which will be the default Python interpreter for the duration of the shell session.
+!!!

-We'll create our website with the following command:
+We'll create our files with the following command:

 `(venv) rademakr@prismpi[~/homelab-docs]$ mkdocs new .`